Historic Oak View County Park offers programming for history lovers of all ages!

 Adventure Backpack Series

 The “Antebellum Era Backpack” features interactive activities and an instructional guide to provide families with fun ways to learn about the Antebellum Era.
-Children will learn about architecture, slavery, education, fashions and pastimes through roleplaying, crafts, games and educational projects.
+Created for 3rd-5th graders, children will learn about architecture, slavery, education, fashions and pastimes through roleplaying, crafts, games and educational projects.

 The “Barnyard Friends Backpack” is a preschool-friendly adventure that teaches children about animals and life on the farm through games, play and exploration.